oskarvh/ComSciCalculator/software/README.md

 And the docs can be found in software/html/index.html

 ## Adding new fonts
 The FT81x IC supports custom fonts.
 To convert the .tff file to the supported raw format, use the EVE asset builder (https://brtchip.com/eab/), and add this to the custom fonts file.
-More details to come as I iron this out.
+See more details in `utils/README.md`.

 ## TODO list:
 There is a lot..
 And even more since I need to add this here as well.